5 common SMSF mistakes you must avoid

 5. They don’t keep track of documents

-Filing and keeping up-to-date with your SMSF documentation is key to avoiding compliance issues.
-This includes your trust deed, meeting minutes, investment information, and membership and trustee acceptances, which is crucial for compliance, audit and when the trustees of the fund may be brought to account.
+Filing and keeping up-to-date with your SMSF documentation is key to avoiding compliance issues, including your trust deed, meeting minutes, investment information, and membership and trustee acceptances.
+This is crucial for compliance, audit and when the trustees of the fund may be brought to account.

 Records that are required to be kept for five years are: